Program

 Scholar profile

-In this first edition of the program, we are looking for advanced students or recent graduates from the Master's degree in Computer Science or Data Science from Exactas-UBA.
+We are looking for advanced students or recent graduates from the Master's degree in Computer Science or Data Science from Exactas-UBA.

-The following characteristics will be considered positively:
+The following will be considered positively:

-Research Topics
+Research topics

 Frequently asked questions